w3f/research/docs/Polkadot/security/slashing/npos.md

 \max_e \sum_{\nu \in N_e} p_{\nu,e} x_{\eta,\nu,e}
 $$

-where $N_e$ denotes the set of validators nominated by $\eta$ in era $e$
+where $N_e$ denotes the set of validators that $\eta$ nominates in era $e$

 An extortion attack remains plausible: an adversary could run many poorly staked validators, attract nominations, and then threaten nominators with slashing.
-While such attacks cannot be entirely prevented, the outer $\max_e$ helps mitigate the impact of compounded slashing across different eras.
+While preventing such attacks is not entirely feasible, the outer $\max_e$ helps mitigate the impact of compounded slashing across different eras.

 ## Slashing spans

 Hitherto, slashing has been kept relatively simple, addressing some fairness concerns through the outer maximum $\max_e \cdots$.
-This simplicity introduces another issue:  if $\nu$ is slashed once, they may subsequently commit similar offenses without further consequences, an outcome neither fair nor effective.
+This simplicity introduces another issue:  once $\nu$ is slashed, they may commit similar offenses without further consequences, an outcome that is neither fair nor effective.
 As previously noted, this can occur within a single era due to validator removal upon slashing.
 Yet, nominators may continue to support multiple validators across eras.
-To eliminate this impunity and reduce ongoing risk to the network, an additional mechanism is required.
+To eliminate this impunity and reduce ongoing risk to the network, this section introduces an additional mechanism.

-The problem may be resolved by limiting the eras spanned by the outer maximum to explicit ranges $\bar{e}$.
-Termination occurs following an era $e \in \bar{e}$ in which any slashing events for that span $\bar{e}$ are detected.
-Concretely, the eras associated with a nominator $\eta$ are divided into _slashing spans_, maximal contiguous sequence of eras $\bar{e} = \left[ e_1, \ldots, e_n \right]$ such that $e_n$ is the earliest era in which $\eta$ is slashed for actions commited in one of the $e_i \in \bar{e}$.
+A solution to this problem would be to restrict the eras that the outer maximum spans to explicit ranges $\bar{e}$.
+Termination occurs following an era $e \in \bar{e}$, upon detection of any slashing events during that span $\bar{e}$.
+Concretely, this divides the eras associated with a nominator $\eta$ into _slashing spans_, maximal contiguous sequences of eras $\bar{e} = \left[ e_1, \ldots, e_n \right]$ such that $e_n$ is the earliest era in which $\eta$ faces slashing for actions commited in one of the $e_i \in \bar{e}$.

 Offences are then summed across slashing spans.
 In other words, if $\bar{e}$ ranges over the slashing spans for $\eta$, then the total amount slashed from $\eta$ is:
 $$
 \sum_{\bar{e} \in \bar{E}} \max_{e \in \bar{e}} \sum_{\nu \in N_e} p_{\nu,e} x_{\eta,\nu,e} \tag{\dag}
 $$
-In particular, if $\eta$ is slashed in epoch 1 with the detection occurring in epoch 2, nomination resumes in epoch 3, and only then is $\eta$ slashed again for actions commited in epoch 1 and 2.
+In particular, if $\eta$ commits a slashable offense in epoch 1 and the protocol detects it in epoch 2, nomination resumes in epoch 3.
+Only then the protocol slashes $\eta$, again for actions committed in epoch 1 and 2.
 These later slashes are counted as part of the same slashing span, originating from $\eta$'s initial slash in epoch 1.
 Any slash occurring in epoch 3 is treated as a new event and initiates a fresh slashing span.

 Slashing Span Lemma.
-Any slashing span-like construction must terminate whenever slash is detected.
+Any slashing span-like construction must terminate whenever the protocol detects a slash.

 Proof.
 Let $x'$ be the validators' minimum self-exposure, and let $y$ be the total stake required to become a validator.
 Suppose a nominator $\eta_1$ nominates validators $\nu_e$ for $e=1\ldots$, using their account with stake $y-x'$.
 In epoch $e-1$, each $\nu_i$ stakes enough to become a validator in epoch $e$, with $\nu_1$ staking only $x'$ and $\nu_i$ for $i>1$ slightly more.